Student and New Professional Outstanding Paper Award

 To recognize outstanding professional achievement, an award is presented for the best student or new professional paper submitted to the NCFR Annual Conference submitted through the Religion, Spirituality, and Family (RSF) Section.

 The award includes a cash prize and a plaque.
-It is presented to the winner at the Religion, Spirituality, and Family Section annual meeting held at the NCFR Annual Conference.
+It is presented to the recipient at the Religion, Spirituality, and Family Section annual meeting held at the NCFR Annual Conference.

 The nominee should be: